vikascdy/MavenJenkinsIntegrationV1/README.md

    * Test the connection to see everything working good.

 ## Configuring Jenkins Job for Sonar Analysis ##
-We have to configure ESM, SM, x-Board jenkins jobs for enabling sonar.

 1. In Build section of job configuration, add a new build step 'Invoke Standalone Sonar Analysis' using Add build Step.
 2. Now Configure this build step:
    * Specify the JDK used by Jenkins job.